plotly/graphing-library-docs/_posts/plotly_js/guides/migrating-to-v4/2026-07-17-migrating-to-v4.md

 ---

+## Shape legend `line.dash`

+A shape drawn in the legend as a filled marker (`type: 'rect'`, `'circle'`, or a filled path with `showlegend: true`) now outlines its swatch with the shape's `line.dash` value. v3 drew that outline solid whatever the shape's dash style was.
+No code change is needed: the swatch now matches the shape on the plot.

+---

 ## Overlaying axis `tickmode`

-An axis that overlays another axis (`layout.xaxis2.overlaying: 'x'`, `layout.yaxis2.overlaying: 'y'`, etc.) now defaults its `tickmode` to `'sync'` — the overlay draws its ticks at the base axis's positions with its own range's labels.
+An axis that overlays another axis (`layout.xaxis2.overlaying: 'x'`, `layout.yaxis2.overlaying: 'y'`, etc.) now defaults its `tickmode` to `'sync'`: the overlay draws its ticks at the base axis's positions with its own range's labels.
 Set `tickmode: 'auto'` on the overlay to restore v3's independent-grid behavior:

 ```js